Europe's largest oil company

 Production during the quarter compared with the year-ago quarter

-Shell's worldwide realized liquids and natural gas prices were
+Shell's worldwide realized liquids prices were 3% above their

-LNG equity sales volumes of 4.88 million tons were down 2% from
+LNG equity sales volumes of 6 million tons were up 28% from the

 In the Downstream segment, the Anglo-Dutch super-major recorded a

-billion in the year-ago period.
-The negative comparison reflects
+the year-ago period.
+The positive comparison reflects the impacts

 During the quarter under review, Shell generated cash flow from